|

 The original owner/builder of the Jones Automotive dealership was Ralph Jones, an ardent booster of Route 66 who served as president of Route 66 Association as well as President of the Albuquerque Chamber of Commerce and Chairman of New Mexico State Highway Commission during the late 1940s.
 D K B Sellers, a well known developer and Realtor at the time sold the property to Mr. Jones, with a Nostradomus like vision of what might occur in 1999, he placed a deed restriction forbidding the construction of a sanatorium on the site.

 Unfortunately the deed restriction did little to forestall the craziness that has ensued during the last 15 months.
-In a year of media coverage, our 1" thick media file demonstrates the same interesting but consistent result - every possible person has had maximum exposure and input, with a glaring omission of one of the most important opinion holders:
+In a year of media coverage, our 1" thick media file demonstrates the same interesting but consistent result - every possible person has had maximum exposure and input, with a glaring omission of one of the most important opinion holders: the owners.
+Keep in mind, it is the owner's who pay the mortgage, taxes and insurance on the property, who have the most to lose if the sale of the property was left to a "committee" of well meaning democracy oriented citizens.

 Several years ago, the owners of the property purchased Jones Automotive with the intent of rehabilitating the historic property and opening a restaurant/bar.
 Unfortunately, several events occurred that prohibited the owners from proceeding with their plan.
 For a considerable amount of time the